nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/README.rst

 Sensor simulation
 =================

-You can use the sample for obtaining actual sensor measurements or simulated sensor data for all sensors (including the accelerometer).
+If a sensor simulator is defined in Devicetree with the ``sensor_sim`` node label, it will be used over real devices.
-If the sample is running on the nRF9160 DK, only simulated sensor data is available, as it does not have any of the external sensors needed for actual measurements.
+This is useful, for example, on the nRF9160 DK, where only simulated sensor data is available, as it does not have any of the external sensors needed for actual measurements.

-For example, you can enable the :ref:`CONFIG_ENV_SENSOR_USE_SIM <CONFIG_ENV_SENSOR_USE_SIM>` configuration option if you require simulated data from the temperature, humidity, pressure, or gas resistance sensors.

 .. _notifications_lwm2m: